patricksavalle/devops-project-template/content/integration-standard.md

 ### Types of integration

-- Services – (SOA) reusable business logic (client-server)
+- Services – (SOA/XML) reusable business logic (client-server)
 - Resources – (REST) universal resource manipulation (client-server)
 - Messaging – Sending and receiving messages (sender-receiver, producer-consumer)

 ### Types of communication

-- Synchronous – senders wait for reply
+- Synchronous – senders wait / block for reply
-- Asynchronous – senders do not wait for reply but can be interrupted later with the reply
+- Asynchronous – senders do not wait for reply but can be interrupted later with the reply or poll for it
 - Fire-and-forget – senders do not expect replies

 ### Basic integration patterns